andicyim/Mixed-model-growth-trajectories/README.md

 # Mixed-model-growth-trajectories
-All code for my mixed model analysis of growth trajectories
+R code for the manuscript "Variation in ontogenetic trajectories of limb dimensions in humans is attributable to both climatic effects and neutral evolution"